michaelahlers/scala-guide/documents/tutorial/monads/readme.md

 ### Problem Setup

 Before showing monads, let's look at an example that would benefit from them.
 If you've explored this topic before, you might've encountered trivial use cases.
-These are helpful, of course, but may leave too much for the reader to figure out on their own.
-I'll present a hypothetical system for working with flight reservations that we'll improve upon with monads.
+These are helpful, of course, but may leave too much for the reader to figure out on their own.[^5] I'll present a hypothetical (and, of course, contrived) system for working with flight reservations that we'll improve upon with monads.

+[^5]: In your author's opinion, the value of concepts like monads is less obvious in trivial examples.
+A concrete elaboration is helpful.

 Our setup features two key areas of emphasis:

 - Models representing essential parts of our reservation (_e.g._, airline locator, reservation, seat).
 - Services to fetch records associated with a reservation locator, specifically one to describe a confirmation.

+The ultimate goal is to provide a passenger with a description of their confirmation—if applicable, given business rules.

 Let's look at the details of our models first.